tyler-morales/spotify-player/REBOOT_FEATURE.md

-# 🔄 **CYCLE Button Hold Reboot Feature**
+# 🔄 **CYCLE Button Hold Restart/Restart-Service Feature**

 ## 📋 **Overview**
-A robust recovery mechanism that allows users to perform a clean reboot of the Spotify LCD Player by holding the CYCLE button for 5 seconds.
+This feature provides a robust recovery mechanism that allows users to perform a clean reboot of the Spotify LCD Player by holding the CYCLE button for 5 seconds.
+By default, it restarts the application process.
+You can optionally configure it to restart a systemd service (recommended in production) or reboot the OS.

 ## 🎯 **Purpose**
 - **Recovery**: Clean restart without SSH access or power cycling